Research Project (Summer term)

 Limited to a max. of 30 participants.

 Due to the limited number of participants admissible, each student is required to fill out the online form at the bottom of this website.
 Moreover, we require each student to have successfully completed either “Market Research I” or “Market Research II” at the time of filling out the respective online formular at the bottom of this website.
 Please send a transcript of records, which can be obtained in the examination office via E-Mail until the end of the registration period.
-Finally, we highly recommend each participant to participate in the following courses:

 Learning outcome / core skills: